jeinselen/VF-BlenderAutosaveRender/README.md

 ![screenshot of the add-on's custom variable popup window](images/screenshot3-variables.png)

-The available variables are sorted into four groups: Project (values derived from the project itself), Rendering (render engine settings), System (the computer system), and Identifiers (values typically unique to the time or iteration of the render).
+The available variables are sorted into four groups: Project (values derived from the project itself), Rendering (render engine settings), System (the computer system), and Identifiers (values unique to the time or iteration of the render).

 1. **Project variables**
 	- `{project}` = the name of the Blender file
 	- `{scene}` = current scene being rendered (if multiple scenes are used in the compositing tab, only the currently selected scene name will be used)
 	- `{collection}` = active collection (if no collection is selected or active, this will return the root "Scene Collection")
 	- `{camera}` = render camera (independent of selection or active status)
 	- `{item}` = active item (if no item is selected or active, this will return "None")
+	- `{material}` = active material of active object (if not found, this will return "None")
+		- This variable may be more prone to failure because it requires both a selected object and an active material slot, and should only be used in scenarios where the active selection is well managed
 2. **Rendering variables**
 	- `{renderengine}` = name of the current rendering engine (uses the internal Blender identifier)
 	- `{device}` = CPU or GPU device
 		- Workbench and Eevee always use the GPU
 		- Cycles can be set to either CPU or GPU, but multiple enabled devices will not be listed
 		- Radeon ProRender can use both CPU and GPU simultaneously, and in the case of multiple GPUs, additional active devices will be added as "+GPU"
 		- LuxCore can be set to either CPU or GPU, but multiple enabled devices will not be listed
 	- `{samples}` = number of samples
 		- Workbench will return the type of antialiasing enabled
 		- Eevee will return the total number of samples, subsurface scattering samples, and volumetric samples
 		- Cycles will return the adaptive sampling threshold, maximum samples, and minimum samples
 		- Radeon ProRender will return the minimum samples, maximum samples, and the adaptive sampling threshold
 		- LuxCore will return the sample settings for adaptive strength, warmup samples, and test step samples (Path) or eye depth and light depth (Bidir)
 		- All outputs reflect the order displayed in the Blender interface
 	- `{features}` = enabled features or ray recursions
 		- Workbench will return the type of lighting used; STUDIO, MATCAP, or FLAT
 		- Eevee will list abbreviations for ambient occlusion, bloom, screen space reflections, and motion blur if enabled
 		- Cycles will return the maximum values set for total bounces, diffuse, glossy, transmission, volume, and transparent
 		- Radeon ProRender will return the maximum values set for total ray depth, diffuse, glossy, refraction, glossy refraction, and shadow
 		- LuxCore will return the halt settings, if enabled, for seconds, samples, and/or noise threshold with warmup samples and test step samples
 	- `{rendertime}` = time spent rendering (this is calculated within the script and may not _exactly_ match the render metadata, which is unavailable in the Python API)
 3. **System variables**
 	- `{host}` = name of the computer or host being used for rendering
 	- `{platform}` = operating system of the computer being used for rendering (example: "macOS-12.6-x86_64-i386-64bit")
 	- `{version}` = Blender version and status (examples: "3.3.1-release" or "3.4.0-alpha")
 4. **Identifier variables**
 	- `{date}` = current date in YYYY-MM-DD format
 		- This is a combined shortcut for the individual date variables below
 	- `{y}` or `{year}` = current year in YYYY format
 	- `{m}` or `{month}` = current month in MM format
 	- `{d}` or `{day}` = current day in DD format
 	- `{time}` = current time in HH-MM-SS 24-hour format
 		- This is a combined shortcut for the individual time variables below
 		- Note the uppercase capitalisation for the shorthand time variables, distinguishing them from the shorthand date variables
 	- `{H}` or `{hour}` = current hour in HH 24-hour format
 	- `{M}` or `{minute}` = current minute in MM format
 	- `{S}` or `{second}` = current second in SS format
 	- `{serial}` = automatically incremented serial number padded to 4 digits
 		- While this variable can be used in the autosave path and custom string, the output path, and in compositing tab file output nodes, the serial number for autosaving versus the other file output methods is separate so that test renders can use their own serial number tracking
 		- The `Serial Number` input fields are enabled only when the `{serial}` variable appears in the associated path or file name, and will automatically increment every time a render is saved
 		- Files may be overwritten if this counter is manually reset; both a feature and a danger
 	- `{frame}` = current frame number (padded to four digits)

 _**Warning:**_ using a custom string may result in overwriting or failing to save files if the generated name is not unique.
 For example, if date and time or serial number variables are not included.